graahnul-grom/fedora-lepton-eda/readme.md

 $ ./run-rpmbuild.sh
 ```

-Install the binary package just built from the RPPM/
+Install the binary package just built from the RPMS/
-directory by running `sudo dnf localinstall <package>`.
+directory by running `sudo dnf localinstall`.